 The named firms are Clark Love & Hutson (CLH) and the Lee & Murphy (LM) law firm.
 Also named individually are Clayton Clark, managing partner of CLH, Scott Love, and Shelly Hutson, both partners of CLH.
 Also named are James Lee a partner of LM along with Erin Murphy, another partner of LM.

-The women allege the lawyers failed to file their cases in a timely manner outside of the statute of limitations and defrauded the women for failing to disclose that information.
+The women allege the lawyers failed to file their cases in a timely manner, instead filing outside of the statute of limitations, and defrauded the women for failing to disclose that information.
 Settling a case that has exceeded the state-mandated statute of limitations for personal injury can seriously reduce its value.
 The women say they were not informed about their settlement options or the firms’ alleged failings.